DanielPickens/KubeSheet/README.md

 go get https://github.com/DanielPickens/kubewrap.git
 ```

-kubewrap is a root command and dig is a sub command to that
+kubewrap is a root command and dig is a sub command to that.
-In the future, you could have a set of subcommands such as below
+For this case, we could have a set of subcommands such as below
 ```
  kubewrap dig1
  ```